geocoder-php/BazingaGeocoderBundle/README.md

 Reference Configuration
 -----------------------

-There is no required configuration in order to use the Geocoder service but some providers need information (API key for instance).
+You have to define the providers you want to use in your configuration.
+Some of them need information (API key for instance).

 You'll find the reference configuration below: